 There two types of Liquid Immersion Cooling:

-Thanks to the design of the Submer Pod, the tools and services created around it, having your servers in dielectric coolant or in a air conditioned server room will represent similar efforts from a data center operations point of view but will reduce your data center construction and running costs (CAPEX and OPEX) by ~45%.
+Thanks to the design of the Submer Pod, the tools and services created around it, having your servers in dielectric coolant or in an air-conditioned server room will represent similar efforts from a data center operations point of view, but will reduce your Data Center construction and running costs (CAPEX and OPEX) by ~45%.